 Be sure to read the NSU Honors Program update emails from Dr. Fouberg for internship opportunities and deadlines.

-Take advantage of the NSU Career Service Center to learn how to write a resume.
+Take advantage of the NSU Center for Career Development and Placement to learn how to write a resume.

 Talk with the director of the NSU Honors Program, Dr. Erin Fouberg, for advice on writing cover letters.

 Start searching for internship opportunities with government entities: Hundreds of internship opportunities with government entities abound in the United States.
 Dream big, put together an amazing internship application (this will take weeks, not hours) and find an internship in your dream career.
 Be sure to get feedback on your internship application from your advisor, the NSU Career Center, and the director of the NSU Honors program before submitting an application to one of these prestigious internship programs:

 Start searching for internship opportunities with private entities: